rch-iv/synthetic-obedience-systems/README.md

 Kipling called words a drug.
 Bernays weaponized them.
 Modern AI turned them into ambient infrastructure.

+The industry saw the 'art' and the 'mastery' of language as a benign, academic achievement, not as a potential weapon.
 We must now understand its full implications.

-It's not a bug in the code; it's a profound failure of imagination.

 ### **Contact**